Credit Card Debt Relief

 - Every borrower knows that the last and worst option for eliminating credit card debt is filing for bankruptcy.
 The 2005 congressional alteration of the United States bankruptcy code makes this option even less appealing than it previously was.
 The Internal Revenue Service was heavily involved in the passage of this legislation, so you can be sure it isn’t meant to benefit the debtor.

-- Debt settlement may seem like Consumer Credit Counseling, but the differences between these two options are very significant.
-The companies that work on debt settlement work on behalf of the debtors and not on behalf of the credit card companies.
+- Debt settlement may seem like Consumer Credit Counseling, but the differences between these two options are very significant for relieving credit card debt.
+The companies that work on credit card debt settlement work on behalf of the debtors and not on behalf of the credit card companies.
 This makes professional credit card debt settlement rise to the top as the most viable option for persons who qualify.

 Upon reviewing your options, you may decide that a credit card debt relief program is best obtained through a professional debt settlement company.
 If you have over $10,000 in unsecured debt, we recommend that you speak with a debt relief specialist who can help determine if debt settlement is the best option for you.